College & Career Planning

 2. Also in mid-August, the Parent-Perspective Form will be sent out for the parents to complete.

-3. When filling out the college applications, list Mrs. Kristen Zaloom as your Guidance Counselor.(kzaloom@lcs.org)
+3. When filling out the college applications, list Mrs. Emma Williams as your Guidance Counselor.(ewilliams@lcs.org)

 4. In the early fall, we will begin using Naviance, a comprehensive college and career readiness program that allows us to align student strengths and interests to postsecondary goals.
 Naviance will be the primary tool that students use to request transcripts, school reports, and recommendations.
 Students will not be able to request documents through an email.
 LCS will submit all documents through Naviance.
 Students will be trained to use this during their Senior Seminar Course.